ZKcandy/contract-verification-demo/README.md

-# ZKsync Hardhat project template
+# ZKcandy Harhat Deployment Workbench

-This project was scaffolded with [zksync-cli](https://github.com/matter-labs/zksync-cli).
+This repo will set up a workbench to deploy Solidity contracts to the ZKcandy Mainnet and Testnet.
+It uses tooling and scaffolding from [Hardhat](https://hardhat.org/) and [zksync-cli](https://github.com/matter-labs/zksync-cli).
+For more information pertaining to syntax and/or commands related to the aforementioned projects, please consult their respective documentation(s).

 ## Project Layout

-- `/contracts`: Contains solidity smart contracts.
+- `/contracts`: Contains example solidity smart contracts.
 - `/deploy`: Scripts for contract deployment and interaction.
 - `/test`: Test files.
 - `hardhat.config.ts`: Configuration settings.